ye-spencer/CourseEvaluationScreener/README.md

 ## Overview

 This project scrapes and analyzes course evaluation data from Johns Hopkins University.
-It downloads evaluation data for specified courses, processes the JSON files, and stores the results in a PostgreSQL database for further analysis.
+It downloads evaluation data for specified courses, processes the JSON files and stores the results in a PostgreSQL database for further analysis.
 The data includes metrics such as teaching effectiveness, course quality, workload, and other student feedback metrics.

 ## Contributors